dcronauer1/musicdownloadbot/README.md

 * Add Album/Song covers from musicbrainz database

 # How To Setup:
-`sudo apt install python3 python3-pip samba ffmpeg atomicparsley python3-mutagen`
-set up directories accordingly in config.json
+This program has only been tested on ubuntu-server, but should work on any linux-based system with the apt package manager Download and run "installer.sh" from the newest release set up directories accordingly in config.json

 ## Environment Setup:
 ### On Phone: